Edit on GitHub

 Run roscore

-[Remote PC] Run the roscore to use ROS.
+Run roscore to start ROS.

 $ roscore